Gage Grassick: 2023–24 season

+2024–25 season

 On November 12, 2024, in the Huskies' season opener, Grassick became the first Saskatchewan-born woman in U Sports history to record a triple double.
 In the 2024–25 season she set the single-season program record for assists (120).
 On March 16, 2025, Grassick played in the Huskies' 85-66 victory over the Carleton Ravens in the 2025 championship final, as she led the team with 35 points.
 Her individual performance earned particular praise, and she was named the championship MVP.
 Describing the spirit of her championship-winning team, she said “We’re just so capable.
 We push each other and support each other, and that’s what makes the difference.
 It’s a team of athletes who want to make an impact not only in the national game, but in our communities too.”

 On March 12, 2025, Grassick won the Nan Copp trophy, being named as the 2025 U Sports Women's Basketball player of the season, the third Huskie in program history to win the award.
 In June 2025, Grassick was named as the winner of the Lois and Doug Mitchell Athlete of the Year award, the highest achievement for an athlete in U Sports, becoming the first woman athlete from the University of Saskatchewan to be named as the best athlete from across U Sports for the year.
 She also won the Mary Ethel Cartwright Trophy as the Most Outstanding Female Athlete at the University of Saskatchewan for that year.
+Speaking about Grassick's performance across the 2024–25 season, Huskies head coach Lisa Thomaidas said “Gage was absolutely unbelievable.
+She showed why she was MVP of the country this year and, each game, she was just the best player on the court.”